Phraya Manopakorn Nitithada: Death and legacy

 The 1933 Siamese coup d'état happened on 20 June, led by Phraya Pahol and other military leaders.
 Phraya Manopakorn was immediately removed as prime minister.
 Phraya Phahol appointed himself the country's second prime minister and took over the government.
 King Pradhipok duly accepted his appointment.
 Manopakorn was then exiled to Penang, British Malaya, and lived there until his death in 1948, aged 64.

 Phraya Manopakorn was Siam's first prime minister and the first to be ousted by a coup.
 He would not be the last civilian prime minister to be ousted by a military coup.
 His legacy is mixed: on the one hand he took over the reins of government at a difficult time (Wall Street crash of 1929), but on the other he exceeded his powers and was not able to counter the powers of the Khana Ratsadon which became increasingly dictatorial.

-His likeness was used for a portrait in Hearts of Iron IV, a Grand Strategy game developed by Swedish Video game publisher Paradox Interactive, being used as a random generic portrait for Asian country leaders.